US-ELTP Career Profiles

 Dara is the Deputy Director of the NOIRLab Community Science and Data Center.
 She leads the Center’s Community Science mission to provide user support services and advanced data products for the astronomical community, in particular, advocating for broad and equitable data access.
 Dara has been interested in the culture and workforce of astronomy for many years and has co-authored numerous white papers for 2 Astronomy Decadal Surveys on these topics.
 She has served as the AURA Diversity Advocate at NOAO, chaired the AAS’s task force that revised the society’s Ethics Code, been an active member of the AAS’s Committee on the Status of Minorities in Astronomy; chair of the astronomy and astrophysics section of the National Society of Black Physicists; and co-organizer of the 2015 Inclusive Astronomy Conference.
 Her research interests include the study of AGN and their influence on galaxy evolution.

-Stephen Ridgway is the GMTO Technical Monitor, NOIRLab’s liaison with the GMTO risk reduction program, which is funded by NSF via a subaward through AURA.
+The GMTO Technical Monitor is NOIRLab’s liaison with the GMTO risk reduction program, which is funded by NSF via a subaward through AURA.
 Connecting regularly with GMTO staff, he ensures a two-way flow of technical and financial information about program needs, accomplishments, milestones, and budget.

 Starting as a physics student at Carleton College in Minnesota and the State University of New York in Stony Brook, Steve has spent his astronomy career with the National Observatory, with absences for visiting positions at NASA, Georgia State University, and the University of Paris.
 Steve has built and used instruments ranging from Fourier transform spectrometers to multi-telescope optical interferometers and adaptive optics imagers for studies of stars, planets and satellites.